- Introduction

 Introduction

-Data entities play a crucial role in Graphweaver, serving as the building blocks that define the structure and behavior of data within the system.
+Data entities play a crucial role in Graphweaver, serving as the building blocks that define the structure and behaviour of data within the system.

-In this article, we will explore the concept of data entities, their significance in Graphweaver, and how to create and customize them.
+In this article, we will explore the concept of data entities, their significance in Graphweaver, and how to create and customise them.

 Overview